-samosa recipe with step by step photos. these tasty punjabi samosas are flaky and crispy from outside with a delicious potato and peas stuffing. if you have time and patience to make samosas at home then you won’t feel like buying samosa from outside after trying this recipe. they are not only hygienic but delicious as well. its a proper north indian punjabi samosa recipe which you are going to like.
+samosa recipe with step by step photos. these tasty punjabi samosas are flaky and crispy from outside with a delicious potato and peas stuffing. if you have time and patience to make samosas at home then you won’t feel like buying samosa from outside after trying this recipe. they are not only hygienic but delicious as well. this recipe is a proper north indian punjabi samosa recipe which you are going to love.

-it took me 3 failures to get a perfect samosa crust and the credit goes to a few of my friends. they were generous enough to share the tricks of making the samosa pastry and how to fry them, so that the crust is flaky and no tiny air bubble pockets are formed on the crust.
+it took me 3 failures to get a perfect samosa crust and the credit goes to a few of my friends. they were generous enough to share the tricks of making the samosa pastry and how to fry them, so that the samosa crust is flaky and no tiny air bubble pockets are formed on the crust.

 to get the right texture and flakiness in the samosa pastry cover, there are two ways they are fried. apart from frying, they can be baked too for a low fat version. i experimented with all three different methods.